hanzhang0116/hzpa-dprive-xfr-over-tls/draft-ietf-dprive-xfr-over-tls.md

 # Connection and Data Flows in Existing XFR Mechanisms

-The original specification for zone transfers in [@RFC1034] and [@RFC1035] was based on a polling mechanism: a secondary performed a periodic SOA query (based on the refresh timer) to determine if an AXFR was required.
+The original specification for zone transfers in [@RFC1034] and [@RFC1035] was based on a polling mechanism: a secondary performed a periodic query for the SOA (start of zone authority) record (based on the refresh timer) to determine if an AXFR was required.

 [@RFC1995] and [@!RFC1996] introduced the concepts of IXFR and NOTIFY